-Plan Applicable Rules Live Well at Citi Program Health Assessment Reward: All employees can earn the \$100 Live Well Reward for the Assessment as long as they were hired (or transferred from a Citi international busines October 1, 2022 and complete their Health Assessment between September 27 and N 2022.
-If your spouse/partner is also a Citi employee, he/she can earn the \$100 Reward your spouse/partner is not a Citi employee, he/she can only earn the \$100 Reward if he enrolled in a Citi medical plan.
-If both you and your spouse/partner are Citi employees not enrolled in a Citi medical plan, you both will earn your Live Well Rewards that can be for gift cards in the Home tab of your Virgin Pulse account at https://landing.virginpulse.com/LiveWell or through the Virgin Pulse app.
-If both your spouse/ partner are Citi employees who are enrolled in the Citi medical plan and both the Health Assessment, the \$200 premium discount will be applied to the employee we medical coverage for the couple, if applicable.
-If you both elect individual coverage, the discount of \$100 will be applied to each individual's coverage.
+Plan Applicable Rules Live Well at Citi Program Health Assessment Reward: All employees can earn the \$100 Live Well Reward for the Health Assessment as long as they were hired (or transferred from a Citi international business) by October 1, 2023 and complete their Health Assessment between October 1 and November 12 2023.
+If your spouse/partner is also a Citi employee, he/she can earn the \$100 Reward as well.
+If your spouse/partner is not a Citi employee, he/she can only earn the \$100 Reward if he/she is enrolled in a Citi medical plan.
+If both you and your spouse/partner are Citi employees and you are not enrolled in a Citi medical plan, you both will earn your Live Well Rewards that can be redeemed for gift cards in the Home tab of your Virgin Pulse account at https://landing.virginpulse.com/LiveWell or through the Virgin Pulse app.
+If both you and your spouse/ partner are Citi employees who are enrolled in the Citi medical plan and both complete the Health Assessment, the \$200 premium discount will be applied to the employee who has medical coverage for the couple, if applicable.
+If you both elect individual coverage, the premium discount of \$100 will be applied to each individual's coverage.
 Tobacco Penalty: The tobacco penalty is applied per adult with Citi medical coverage per year, regardless of whether both adults work for Citi or not.
 See "Live Well Tobacco Cessation Program" under the Wellness section for details.
 Be Well Program You and your household members are covered under this program.
 MetLife Legal Plans If either of you enrolls, the spouse/partner and dependent children are also covered.